NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-your-first-nuget-package.md

    This creates your new `AppLogger` project.

-1. Select the file Class1.cs in the left hand explorer to view the code template.
+1. Open the `Class1.cs` in the left hand explorer to view the code template.

     You can already pack the template code as-is, but let's make it do something interesting!
 Replace the existing AppLogger code with the following code, so our AppLogger library has a method to write text to the console.